-Figure 5-7: Rack Definition Form
+Figure 80: Rack Definition Form

-Part Name This list contains the names of all the parts that are associated with the specified type of feeder, as defined in the Part Definition form.
-Type The number that identifies a certain type of rack, as defined in the Virtual CIM Setup.
+Option Description Part Name This list contains the names of all the parts that are associated with the specified type of feeder, as defined in the Part Definition form. Туре The number that identifies a certain type of rack, as defined in the Virtual CIM Setup.
 Capacity The number of units of this type of part / material which can be placed in the rack, as defined in the Virtual CIM Setup.
 Quantity The number of units currently loaded in the rack.
 You must manually update the value of this field whenever you add parts to or remove parts from the rack.
 The CIM Manager automatically updates this field during production.
-Exits and saves any changes.
-Exits without saving any changes.
+Exits and saves any changes. • Exits without saving any changes.
+When editing the storage parameters you must click the create default storage icon for the parts to be added.